kgashok/filesOCR/preUnit.md

     - B. Reports the count of characters in podcast.txt
     - C. It does nothing

-7. When the compile program (hand.exe) is executed as `hand.exe` it
+7. When the compiled program (hand.exe) is executed as `hand.exe` it
     - A. Reads the file `hand.txt` and prints the count
     - B. Prints an error message if the `hand.txt` file does not exists